Some links on this page may be affiliate links. Learn more here.

 Analytics & Data Tracking

 Analytics involves measuring performance across content, traffic, conversions, and user behavior.
 It helps identify what’s working, what’s not, and where to focus effort.
-For a complete beginner’s breakdown of what to track, which tools to use, and why it matters, read this post.
+For a complete beginner’s breakdown of what to track, which tools to use, and why it matters, read our beginner’s guide to analytics.

 The most widely used analytics platform is Google Analytics.
 For alternative options that prioritize data privacy, explore these options.